kellar1896/games-web/README.md

 # Games Dashboard for manage User and Games

+## Prerequisites

+  - A Node version of at least 16 is required to create a React App.
+  - Npm is a package manager.
+It is automatically included in your Node installation.
+You should have at least npm version 8.

 ## How to run the project

 - Install dependencies with `npm install`